olga-demidko/documentation/docs/guide/vulnerabilities/1-xss.md

 This vulnerability allows an attacker to:
 * Execute unauthorized code or commands
 * Bypass protection mechanism
-* Read the target application data
+* Read the application data
-* Deface the target application
+* Deface the application

 <table id="simple-table">
     <tr>